Bucketlist Travels logo

 When to go

-It’s is busiest in summer, particularly in December and January when South Africans are on holiday and many international travellers seek the sun.
+It’s busiest in summer, particularly in December and January when South Africans are on holiday and many international travellers seek the sun.
 It’s at its most alluring in February and March when it’s less crowded but still buzzing and sunny.
-This is a great times for outdoor pursuits and anything involving swimming and beaches.
+This is a great time for outdoor pursuits and anything involving swimming and beaches.

 In winter, known as the Green Season, cold fronts with heavy rain are the norm with crisp, clear days in between, ideal for sightseeing.
 It might not be beach weather, but it’s a great time to secure value-for-money discounts on everything from accommodation to restaurants.
 This is a great time if you’re coming for Cape Town’s food, art and museums.